BioImaging-NKI/Foci-analyzer/README.md

 - _Enable foci parameters optimization mode?_ : Checking this will allow the user to adapt the foci detection settings on a preview analysis before quantifying. (default: checked)

-- _Foci size channel A (and B)_ : choices between *tiny*, *small*, *average*, *large*, *huge*, and *other*.
+- _Foci size channel A/B (after XY binning)_ : choices between *tiny*, *small*, *average*, *large*, *huge*, and *other*.
 This parameter controls several foci image filtering steps and steers the macro towards detecting smaller or larger foci. (default: average).

 - _Foci detection method_ :
   - *Marker-controlled watershed* uses [marker-controlled watershed](https://imagej.net/plugins/marker-controlled-watershed) with local maxima as seeds to segment foci
   - *AreaMaximum detection* tends to detect only the peaks of the foci.
 Can be tried when the other option doesn't provide satisfactory results.

-- _Foci intensity threshold bias channel A_ : The macro will automatically estimate the intensity threshold for foci detection (after difference-of-Gaussians background subtraction).
+- _Foci intensity threshold bias channel A/B_ : The macro will automatically estimate the intensity threshold for foci detection (after difference-of-Gaussians background subtraction).
 This default threshold is set at 3 times the median standard deviation of the nuclear background signal in all nuclei in the image.
 The user can bias this threshold with the slider to lower values (accepting more low intensity foci) or higher values (gearing towards high intensity foci).
 The bias slider couples exponentially to the used threshold value: threshold = estimated_threshold * e<sup>bias</sup>.
 Since the minimum and maximum slider values are (-2.5, 2.5) the threshold can be set to anywhere between 0.2 and 36 times the standard deviation of the nuclear background signal. (default: 0)

-- _Foci intensity threshold bias channel B_ : same as above

-- _Minimum foci size_ : Foci occupying an area/volume smaller than this value (in pixel/voxels) will be deleted.
+- _Minimum foci size (pixels/voxels)_ : Foci occupying an area/volume smaller than this value (in pixel/voxels) will be deleted.
 Note that for the marker-controlled watershed detection method the minimum foci size is `5 pixels` for 2D images and `7 voxels` for 3D images.
 Hence, setting sizes smaller than this will not change the number of detected foci.

-- _Maximum foci size_ : The upper limit for the foci size, in pixels/voxels.
+- _Maximum foci size (pixels/voxels)_ : The upper limit for the foci size, in pixels/voxels.

-- _Include foci outside nuclei/cells, with maximum distance (units); -1 for the full image_ : This controls how far (in units (=microns)) outside the cell/nucleus segmentation foci should be still be counted. (default: 0)
+- _Max distance of foci outside nuclei/cells (units); -1 for full image_ : This controls how far (in units (=microns)) outside the cell/nucleus segmentation foci should be still be counted. (default: 0)

 - _Minimum overlap of foci to colocalize_ : Foci in channel A and B will be counted as colocalizing *only if they overlap with at least this area/volume (in pixels/voxels).